aiidateam/aiida-core/docs/source/get_started/computers.rst

    * **Connection cooldown time (s)**: The minimum time interval between consecutive connection openings to the remote machine.

- After these two steps have been completed, your computer is ready to go!
+After setup and configuration have been completed, your computer is ready to go!

 .. note:: If the cluster you are using requires authentication through a Kerberos
     token (that you need to obtain before using ssh), you typically need to install